 And then we know all of these other issues now all coming to light, all coming into focus as to what was actually at play here and actually what was going on.

-We're waiting for the inspector general report on FISA abuse.
+We're waiting for the Inspector General report on FISA abuse.

-And so I I assume the Christopher Steele interview is going to be very similar to that which he said in an interrogatory.
+And so I assume the Christopher Steele interview is going to be very similar to that which he said in an interrogatory.

-He had no idea if anything in his dossier was true, but yet he was pushing it, and everybody that used it as the bulk of information for the FISA application, they were all warned repeatedly.
+And everybody that used it as the bulk of information for the FISA application, they were all warned repeatedly.

 Kathleen Kavlik warned them.